side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2015/2015-12-03-pipeline-as-code-with-multibranch-workflows-in-jenkins.md

 - GitHub Branch Source Plugin (optimized to use the GitHub API and improve performance)
 - Maven build tool

-Finally, make sure you've created the required Webhook from your SCM (Github in this case) to Jenkins.
-Here's how to do that:
+Finally, make sure you’ve created the required Webhook from your SCM (Github in this case) to Jenkins.
+Here’s how to do that:

 - [Setting up GitHub Webhooks in Jenkins](https://thepracticalsysadmin.com/setting-up-a-github-webhook-in-jenkins/)
 - [Step-by-step guide to setting up Jenkins for GitHub projects](https://gist.github.com/misterbrownlee/3708738)